dhh1128/vvp/draft-hardman-verifiable-voice-protocol.md

 In an ACDC-based ecosystem, issuers issue and revoke their own evidence without any calls to a centralized registry or authority.
 However, KERI's decentralized witness feature MUST be active.
 This provides an official, uniform, and high-security methodology for curating the relationship between keys and identifiers, and between identifiers and non-repudiable actions like issuing and revoking credentials.
 In addition, watchers MAY be used by given verifiers, to provide efficient caching, pub-sub notifications of state changes, and duplicity detection.
 For more about these topics, see {{<appendix-b}}.

 ### Vetting identity
-The job of vetting legal entities (which includes APs {{<AP}}, but also OPs {{<OP}}) and issuing vetting credentials ({{<vetting-credential}}) is performed by a *legal entity vetter*.
+The job of vetting legal entities (which includes APs {{<AP}}, but also OPs {{<OP}} and callees {{<TP>}}, depending on which identities need to be verified) and issuing vetting credentials ({{<vetting-credential}}) is performed by a *legal entity vetter*.
 VVP MUST have evidence of vetted identity.
 It places few requirements on such vetters, other than the ones already listed for vetting credentials themselves.
 Vetting credentials MAY expire, but this is not particularly desirable and might actually be an antipattern.
 ACDCs and AIDs facilitate much longer lifecycles than certificates; proactive key rotation is recommended but creates no reason to rotate evidence.
 However, a legal entity vetter MUST agree to revoke vetting credentials in a timely manner if the legal status of an entity changes, or if data in a vetting credential becomes invalid.

 ### Vetting brand
-At the option of the AP and OP, VVP MAY prove brand attributes.
+At the option of the verified entities, VVP MAY prove brand attributes.
 When this feature is active, the job of analyzing the brand assets of a legal entity and issuing brand credentials ({{<brand-credential}}) is performed by a *brand vetter*.
 A brand vetter MAY be a legal entity vetter, and MAY issue both types of credentials after a composite analysis.
 However, the credentials themselves MUST NOT use a combined schema, the credentials MUST have independent lifecycles, and the assurances associated with each credential type MUST remain independent.

 A brand vetter MUST verify the canonical properties of a brand, but it MUST do more than this: it MUST issue the brand credential to the AID {{<aid}} of an issuee that is also the issuee of a vetting credential that already exists, and it MUST verify that the legal entity in the vetting credential has a right to use the brand in question.
 This link MUST NOT be based on mere weak evidence such as an observation that the legal entity's name and the brand name have some or all words in common, or the fact that a single person requested both credentials.
 Further, the brand vetter MUST agree to revoke brand credentials in a timely manner if the associated vetting credential is revoked, if the legal entity's right to use the brand changes, or if characteristics of the brand evolve.

 ### Allocating TNs
 At the option of the AP and OP, VVP SHOULD prove the right to use the originating phone number.
+At the option of the callee, VVP MAY prove the right to use the terminating phone number.
 When this feature is active, regulators MUST issue TNAlloc credentials ({{<tnalloc-credential}}) to range holders, and range holders MUST issue them to downstream AHs in an unbroken chain that reaches telephone number users (TNUs; see {{<allocation-holder}}).
 TNUs MAY in turn issue them to a delegate such as a call center.
 If aggregators or other intemediaries hold an RTU in the eyes of a regulator, then intermediate TNAlloc credentials MUST be created to track that RTU as part of the chain.
 On the other hand, if TNUs acquire phone numbers through aggregators, but regulators do not consider aggregators to hold allocations, then aggregators MUST work with range holders to assure that the appropriate TNAlloc credentials are issued to the TNUs.

 ### Authorizing brand proxy
 When VVP is used to prove brand, APs ({{<AP}}) MAY issue brand proxy credentials ({{<brand-proxy-credential}}) to OPs ({{<OP}}), giving them the right to use the AP's brand.
-Without this credential, the OP only has the right to use the AP's phone number.
+Similarly, callees MAY issue these credentials to a call center that receives calls on their behalf.
+Without this credential, the OP or the call center only has the right to use the phone number, not the brand.

 Decisions about whether to issue vetting and brand credentials might be driven by large databases of metadata about organizations and brands, but how such systems work is out of scope.
 The credentials themselves contain all necessary information, and once credentials are issued, they constitute an independent source of truth as far as VVP is concerned.
 No party has to return to the operators of such databases to validate anything.